berkeleybop/berkeleybop.github.io/best_practice.md

    - descriptors
    - don't use an ontology where a schema is more appropriate
    - don't use an ontology where a KG is more appropriate.
 See [KG vs ontology DPs](https://douroucouli.wordpress.com/2019/03/14/biological-knowledge-graph-modeling-design-patterns/)
+- make best effort attempt to provide mappings
+   - use SSSOM
+   - use boomer

 ## Collaboration